avaframe/AvaFrame/docs/moduleAna4Stats.rst

 probAna
 ==========================

-probAna is used to derive simple probability maps for the point-wise probability of an avalanche result parameter exceeding a threshold for a given set of avalanche simulations.
-For example, a probability map of an avalanche exceeding a peak pressure of 1kPa can be created.
+probAna is used to derive simple probability maps for a set of simulations from a same avalanche.
+These maps show for each point in space the probabilty for a chosen parameter to exceed a given threshold.
+For example, it is possible to compute the probability map of an avalanche to exceed a peak pressure of 1kPa.

 A set of multiple avalanche simulations is required to generate these maps.
-This can be generated with com1DFA using parameter variation, different release-, entrainment- or resistance scenarios.
+The simulations can be generated with com1DFA using a parameter variation, different release-, entrainment- or resistance scenarios.
-See runProbAna.py for an example: avalanche simulations for the hockey topography are performed with varying release thickness and a probability map is generated ranging from 0-1, which corresponds to a probability of 0-100 %.
+``runProbAna.py`` gives a example: avalanche simulations for the hockey topography are performed with varying release thickness.
+A probability map based on peak pressure is generated.
+The output is a raster file (.asc) with values ranging from 0-1.
+0 meaning that no simulation exceeded the threshold in this point in space.
+1 on the contrary means that all simulations exceeded the threshold.

 Inputs